MouryaRaviKumar/Decentralized-certificate-verification/readme.md

 **Collaborator:** [RishithaBai263](https://github.com/RishithaBai263)

-A special thank you to **RishithaBai** for their crucial contributions to this project.
-Their dedication to resolving complex environment and dependency conflicts (particularly the Ethers V3/V5 and Pinata SDK issues) was instrumental in stabilizing the backend and ensuring the final deployment of the smart contract.
-Their tenacious troubleshooting guaranteed the success of the project's foundation.
+A special thank you to **RishithaBai** for her crucial contributions to this project.
+Her dedication to resolving complex environment and dependency conflicts (particularly the Ethers V3/V5 and Pinata SDK issues) was instrumental in stabilizing the backend and ensuring the final deployment of the smart contract.
+Her tenacious troubleshooting guaranteed the success of the project's foundation.

 ## ✨ Project Features